Timeline of Wisconsin Women’s Suffrage

 • Black men win the right to vote with the passage of the 15th Amendment.

-• March: Third WI suffrage convention held: Lila Peckham was a featured speaker.
+• March: The third Wisconsin suffrage convention is held with Lila Peckham as a featured speaker.

 1871

-• Sojourner Truth speaks briefly at the second annual convention of the American Woman Suffrage Association (AWSA) in Boston.
+• Sojourner Truth speaks briefly at the second annual American Woman Suffrage Association (AWSA) convention in Boston.

 1878

-• Madison Equal Suffrage Association formed with Emma Bascom of Madison as president.
+• The Madison Equal Suffrage Association is formed with Emma Bascom of Madison as president.

-• Olympia Brown comes to WI and becomes Pastor of the Universalist Church in Racine.
+• Olympia Brown comes to Wisconsin and becomes the pastor of the Universalist Church in Racine.

 1879